-And, here in the 852, look out for the HK-exclusive croissant toasts at Dang Wen Li by Dominique Ansel’s soon-to-open flagship store in Central – another delicious variation on the croissant from the inventor of the cronut.
-This drop features two flavours: sea salt and maple.
+And, here in the 852, check out the HK-exclusive croissant toasts at Dang Wen Li’s shops in Central and Tsim Sha Tsui – another delicious variation on the croissant from the inventor of the cronut.
+This creation comes in two flavours: sea salt and maple.

 Here are three places in Hong Kong where you can indulge in some croffle love:

 For more articles like this, like Foodie on Facebook